vinicoli/mota-core/README.md

   - The block of memory that reads the instructions from a file and saves it into a block of memory.
 - control.vhd
   - Sets all the flags coming out of the controller appropriately given the 6-bit opcode
-- alu.vhd
-  - The ALU that performs specific operations given the input of the ALU control.
 - data_memory.vhd
   - Sample text